piovere/mil_millington_rss/README.md

 twitter (pip install twitter)

 ##TODO:
--convert URLs that appear in the tweets to links -title of RSS entry should link to enclosed link
+* convert URLs that appear in the tweets to links
+* title of RSS entry should link to enclosed link